swiftcashproject/swiftcash/README.md

 ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg) [![Build Status](https://travis-ci.org/swiftcashproject/swiftcash.svg?branch=master)](https://travis-ci.org/swiftcashproject/swiftcash) [![Discord](https://img.shields.io/discord/488436992032636929.svg)](https://discord.me/swiftcash)

 ### Introduction
-SwiftCash is an open-source, self-funded system of decentralized governance and economy born out of a desire to create a digital store of value with a consistent and stable growth model, as well as a peer-to-peer cryptocurrency for daily transactional use.
-SwiftCash uses the revolutionary Proof-of-Stake algorithm to reach consensus and allows up to 10% of future block rewards to be spent on proposals that are embraced by the community — stakeholders.
-Therefore, 90% of maximum monthly inflation goes directly to stakeholders who help secure the network, and whether the rest is mined or how it’s spent will also be decided by the stakeholders.
+SwiftCash is an open-source, self-funded system of decentralized governance and economy, born out of a desire to create a digital store of value with a consistent and stable growth model, as well as a peer-to-peer cryptocurrency for daily transactional use.
+SwiftCash uses the revolutionary Proof-of-Stake algorithm to reach consensus and allows up to 10% of future block rewards to be spent on proposals that are embraced by enough stakeholders.
+30% of maximum inflation goes directly to stakeholders who help secure the network, up to another 60% can go to HODL deposits aka stakeholders who lock their coins in the blockchain between 1-12 months and the remaining 10% can be mined on demand if enough stakeholders vote yes to proposed budgets.

 ### Proof-of-Stake vs. Proof-of-Work
 The revolutionary Proof-of-Stake algorithm offers a solution to the problem posed by the exponential increase in energy consumed by Bitcoin, and other Proof-of-Work cryptocurrencies.
 Proof-of-Work mining is environmentally unsustainable due to the electricity used by high-powered mining hardware and anyone can attack the network and double spend by acquiring 51% of the network’s hash power.
 SwiftCash utilizes the green protocol, an energy-efficient Proof-of-Stake algorithm, which can be mined on any computer, and will never require specialized mining equipment.
 The green protocol offers a simple solution to sustainability issues posed by Bitcoin and other Proof-of-Work cryptocurrencies, and provides a faster, and more scalable blockchain that is better suited for daily transactional use.